mdyzma/mdyzma.github.io/_posts/2017-10-14-python-app-and-jenkins.md

 }
 {% endhighlight %}

-Main block of each declarativepipeline is `pipeline{}` block.
-There are other hierarchical keywords defining groups of steps, each step in detail, their order and connections.
+Main block of each declarative pipeline is `pipeline{}` block.
+In pipeline one can define `stages{}`, as group of `stage{}` elements.
+Each containing specific `steps{}`, their order and logic.
+Beside `stages{}` one can also set pipelines `properties{}`, `options{}` or `environment{}` blocs.
+Also, some directives to the source control manager concerning frequency of checking GitHub repository for changes in `triggers{}` block (it accepts cron syntax).
+Check [Crontab Guru](https://crontab.guru) for examples.

-Jenkins allows to run jobs on multiple machines in various configurations.
+Jenkins allows running jobs on multiple machines in various configurations.
 So user usually can specify agent, which runs specific step or all steps included in the pipeline.
-Agent may be local jenkins instance, some virtual machine connected to it or docker container run by host machine.
+Agent may be local jenkins instance, some virtual machine connected to it (and running different OS for example) or docker container run by host machine.

-In this pipeline there are three default stages and some messages displayed on the screen after all stages complete (under specific conditions).
-As name indicates some will always be displayed, some upon success or failure.
+In this pipeline there is also extensive `post{}` block with some messages displayed on the screen under specific conditions.
+As their names indicate, some will always be displayed, some upon success or failure.
 Post part can be used to communicate with developer to send message about project status.

 Three of them will be used in almost every project: